DorAmrami98/Guitar-Store/readme.md

 ### Database -
 SQLite is the primary database.
 Its a in-directory database system that stored inside application folder `database.db`.
 NodeJS and Sequelize will automatically create tables and relations by itself.
+You can download `DB Browser for SQLite` and change the database as you please.

 ## Conclusions